Alphabear

-Alphabear is a freemium Scrabble-style word game that was released by independent video game company Spry Fox in July 2015.
-It draws on creative elements of one of their older releases, the 2010 game Panda Poet.
+Alphabear is a 2015 word game developed by the independent video game company Spry Fox.
+Released in July 2015, it draws on creative elements of one of their older releases, the 2010 game Panda Poet.
 A sequel, Alphabear 2, was released in 2018.
 Alphabear was removed from the stores in 2019.

 Gameplay

 The premise of the game is making words from random letters on a grid for points, and scoring as many points as possible.
 Using tiles unlocks other tiles adjacent to them, however tiles not used for a number of turns decay into unusable stone blocks.
 Scoring well in levels unlocks progressively more valuable cube-shaped bears and further levels.
 Playing a round requires the use of a game currency called 'honey', which accrues slowly at a certain rate, limiting the number of games that can be played successively.
 A payment of US$4.99 unlocks unlimited 'honey'.
 A player can select up to three bears to help them get more points in a game.
 The more powerful bears 'nap' for up to several hours after use in a game.
 These bears can give bonuses for using individual letters or overall score bonuses.
 The individual puzzles are in regular or timed mode.